-NOTE THIS ALBUM CANNOT BE PURCHASED VIA BANDCAMP PLEASE VISIT THE FOLLOWING WEBSITE FOR DOWNLOAD INFO:-
+NOTE THE DIGITAL VERSION OF THIS ALBUM CANNOT BE PURCHASED VIA BANDCAMP PLEASE VISIT THE FOLLOWING WEBSITE FOR DOWNLOAD INFO:-

 SKELETAL FAMILY CD PRESS RELEASE JULY 2009

 With 20 years amassing since their National Independent chart number one album “Futile Combat”, Skeletal Family were one of the most influential groups of the eighties Gothic era, with a worldwide fan base spanning all ages,

 Their debut single "Trees" gained extensive airplay from BBC Radio One's John Peel (no RIP or Late, as the man, and his spirit still shines on), with the band making an impressive, stunning debut at London's Fulham Greyhound in April 1982.

 With a further sx singles and two albums, the band enjoyed commercial success in both the National and Independent charts.